matheuslopesm/matheuslopesm/README.md

 I’m Matheus Lopes, 22 years old, currently living in Brazil!

-Currently, I am a graduate student in Computer Engineering at Outro Preto Federal University (UFOP, Universidade Federal de Ouro Preto) in João Monlevade, Minas Gerais.
+Currently, I am a graduate student in Computer Engineering at Ouro Preto Federal University (UFOP, Universidade Federal de Ouro Preto) in João Monlevade, Minas Gerais.

 My career focus is the area of Web development.
 I'm using HTML, CSS and the JavaScript stack.